-The academy is an opportunity to develop a greater understanding of how decisions shaping your community are made and how to impact them positively.
-At the end of the program, graduates can tackle that needed sidewalk extension, safer crosswalk, protected bike lane, or park in need of some love in their neighborhood.
-Graduates also build lasting connections to other advocates – natural allies for future campaigns!
+The academy is an opportunity to develop a greater understanding of how decisions shaping your community happen and how best to impact them positively.
+At the end of the program, graduates are ready to tackle that needed sidewalk extension, safer crosswalk, protected bike lane, or neighborhood park in need of some love.
+Graduates also build lasting connections to other citizen advocates – natural allies for future campaigns.

 - Problem Identification – Harnessing observation skills to identify and document issues constructively.